Graduate Entry Medicine Selection Criteria

 Shortlisting

-As part of the process to decide which applicants are called to interview, UCAS forms and Oxford Application forms were scored based on the published selection criteria by two independent assessors.
-BMAT scores were also used to determine the shortlist: the mean BMAT score (section 1 and 2) for shortlisted applicants was 9.7 versus 9.1 for non-shortlisted applicants.
+As part of the process to decide which applicants were called to interview, UCAS forms, Oxford Application forms, and supplementary references were scored based on the published selection criteria by two independent assessors.
+Applicants’ BMAT scores for sections 1 and 2 were subsequently ranked and a combined score used to identify a shortlist.

 Interviews & Offers

 Interviewers assessed each applicant against the selection criteria.
-Following interviews, colleges ranked all the applicants they had seen, on the basis of all information available to them at that time.
-After disclosure of the candidate rank from the second college, BMAT score and BMAT essays, colleges reviewed their ranking and submitted a final version.
-On the basis of this final ranking, applicants were provisionally assigned offers at a particular college, with the college the applicant had chosen (or had been allocated to) having first refusal.
-Admissions decisions were confirmed at a final meeting of college tutors.
+Following interviews, colleges ranked all the applicants seen, on the basis of all information available to them at that time.
+After disclosure of the candidate rank from the second college, colleges reviewed their ranking and submitted a final rank.
+On the basis of this final ranking, applicants were provisionally assigned offers at a particular college, with the college the applicant had chosen (or had been allocated to) having priority.
+Admissions decisions were confirmed by college tutors.

 Please note that colleges interviewed blind of college of choice (or allocation) and BMAT score.

-Colleges made 34 quota offers, 1 deferred offer and 5 open offers (which means the applicant is guaranteed a place at Oxford to study Medicine, but will not be assigned to a college until later in the year).
-The overall success rate was 12%.
+Colleges made 35 quota offers and 6 open offers (which means that the applicant is guaranteed a place at Oxford to study Medicine, but will not be assigned to a final college until later in the year).
+The overall success rate was 26%.

-- The success rate for applicants with a First class degree was 21% (compared to 12% for those with a 2.i)
+• The success rate for applicants with a First Class degree was 40% (compared to 17% for those with a 2.i)

-- Success rates for applicants with a Biomedical Sciences degree was 7% compared with 25% for those with a Biochemistry or Chemistry degree and 13% for those with another science degree.
+• Success rates for applicants with a Biomedical Sciences degree was 10%, compared with 26% for those with a Biochemistry or Chemistry degree, 34% for those with a Biology degree, and 45% for those with a degree in Mathematics, Physics or Engineering.